hassan-attar/Natours-Dynamic-Website/readme.md

    This step is crucial for the proper functioning of the website and its integration with external services.

 4. **Run the Server**
-   To run the Natours Website locally, you'll need to start the Node.js server.
+   To run the Website locally, you'll need to start the Node.js server.
 Open your terminal and run the following command:

 ```bash
 npm start